3 Reasons to Improve Sales Training & Increase Effectiveness

 Effective sales coaching can improve win rates by as much as 29% [Vantage Point Performance].
 When reps are kept at the top of their game on a daily or weekly basis, there is less room for error or diversion from best practices.

 By identifying which behaviors are generating desired outcomes over the phone, managers can then replicate these successful behaviors of top performers with coaching and elevate the performance of their entire teams.
-Here technology comes into play – utilizing a tool like call recording can enhance training as struggling reps can listen in on the calls of more successful reps to learn what successful selling sounds like.
+Here technology comes into play – utilizing a tool like a call recording can enhance training as struggling reps can listen in on the calls of more successful reps to learn what successful selling sounds like.

 3 – Effective Sales Training Generates Valuable ROI

 For every dollar a company invests in training, it receives about $4.53 in return – which is equivalent to a 353% ROI [Accenture].
-So, budget should not be a deterrent to implementing a proper training program for your sales team.
+So, the budget should not be a deterrent to implementing a proper training program for your sales team.

 However, a consistent, recurring coaching program is necessary for both tenured and new employees as reps will return to their old habits weeks after training without reinforcement.
 Base sales training on concrete, accurate data to ensure that managers know where their reps stand, and so they can implement best practices based on numbers, not guesswork.